Theodore Winthrop: Battle of Big Bethel

 At the Battle of Big Bethel on June 10, 1861, he volunteered for General Ebenezer W. Peirce's staff and drew up a crude plan of battle.
 After a Federal attack to the enemy right flank was foiled, Winthrop led an ill-fated assault on the Confederate left held by four companies of the 1st Regiment North Carolina Infantry, under the command of Colonel (later Lieutenant General) Daniel Harvey Hill.

 In the heat of battle, Major Winthrop leapt onto the trunk of a fallen tree and reportedly yelled, "One more charge boys, and the day is ours."
-Soon thereafter, he was killed by a musket ball to the heart and became the first casualty of rank for the Northern side in what history regards as the first pitched land battle of the Civil War.
+Soon thereafter, he was killed by a Minie ball to the heart and became the first casualty of rank for the Northern side in what history regards as the first pitched land battle of the Civil War.
 Ironically, ardent abolitionist Winthrop may have been shot by the African-American slave of a Confederate officer in the 1st North Carolina Infantry.
 (Three different soldiers, as well as this slave, referred to in the records only as "Sam," claimed to have killed him.)

 Author

 Winthrop's novels, for which he had failed to find a publisher during his lifetime, appeared posthumously.
 They include John Brent, founded on his experiences in the far West, and Edwin Brothertoft, a story of the American Revolution.
-Cecil Dreeme, his most important work, was a semi-autobiographical novel dealing with social mores and gender roles set at New York University, where Winthrop had once been a lodger.
+Cecil Dreeme, his most important work with a dozen editions, was a semi-autobiographical novel dealing with social mores and gender roles set at New York University, where Winthrop had once been a lodger.
 Other works include The Canoe and the Saddle and Life in the Open Air.
 His sister, Laura Winthrop Johnson, assembled a collection of his poems and prose organized by the time period of his life Life and Poems of Theodore Winthrop.

 Works published during Winthrop's lifetime include a pamphlet accompanying the painting The Heart of the Andes by his friend Frederic Edwin Church, distributed in 1859.
 After Winthrop's death in 1861, the Atlantic Monthly published sketches of the military campaigns in Virginia based on his own experiences.